saittam/aoc/README.md

   earlier years I had used Dcoder.
 I'm thankful that these fine folks help make coding one the phone halfway bearable, but I've still found it to be a struggle in a number of ways.
-In particular, the apps could be more reliable
-  - I've lost significant work multiple times over the years...
+In particular, the apps could be more reliable as I've lost significant work multiple times over the years...

 * Coding on the phone also forces me to keep things simple, and I consider this a plus.
 Each part of every puzzle gets its own file, and I don't use any